 The purpose of this reconnaissance-level Biological Assessment (BA) is to evaluate the existence of special-status species (SSS) and/or habitats, as well as assess the potential for SSS listed in Appendix A to occur on or near the site of commercial cultivation activities, pursuant to applicable regulations from County of Lake and the State of California.
-This BA also analyzes the potential for jurisdictional wetlands and other waters of the U.S. to exist onsite, and classifies landforms that may potentially convey sediment to waters of the U.S. including dry creeks, washes, swales, gullys, and other erosional features.
-Also included is a set of Best Management Practices (BMP) that are adapted from a variety of sources including State Water Resources Control Board Cannabis General Order No. WQ 2019-0001-DWQ ("General Order") and a variety of other state and local ordinances.
+This BRA also analyzes the potential for jurisdictional wetlands and other waters of the U.S. to exist onsite, and classifies landforms that may potentially convey sediment to waters of the U.S. including dry creeks, washes, swales, gullys, and other erosional features.
+Also included is a set of Best Management Practices (BMPs) that are adapted from a variety of sources including State Water Resources Control Board Cannabis General Order No. WQ 2019-0001-DWQ and other state and local ordinances.